Home loans in Spain September 2020, levels increase

 Spanish Banks still have net mortgage book inflows

-In total 20.918 mortgages in Spain were cancelled in the month so the Spanish Banks had another month of net inflows to the capital on their Mortgage books.
+20.918 mortgages in Spain were cancelled in the month.
+Spanish Banks experienced another month of net inflow.
+Therefore Mortgage books increased.